-Save The Snakes supports Diego Di Pietro to increase awareness about snakes in Buenos Aires province, Pampas Region of Argentina.
+Through the Save The Snakes Support Grant Program, Save The Snakes supported Diego Di Pietro in 2019 to increase awareness about snakes in Buenos Aires province, Pampas Region of Argentina.
 Diego has been working on promoting snake ecology and conservation in the Buenos Aires province of Argentina for many years.

 Why can we be friends: a snake’s conservation & education initiative in Argentinean Pampas